 Remember, Google wants you to spend money on Google platforms.
 So, while a comprehensive SEO strategy is key, any business hoping to drive traffic to their website for commercial traffic should absolutely be using paid advertising to drive business goals.

-Beyond commercial goals, PPC is also a more immediate marketing approach than SEO.
+Beyond commercial goals, PPC is also a more immediate digital marketing approach than SEO.
 Good organic search takes significant time to build up, whereas AdWords campaigns can be set up incredibly quickly enabling you to adapt quickly to goal, keyword and audience changes.

 And lastly… How much budget should be set aside for AdWords?!